Though it can be challenging to pull off, a .45-70 headshot is a sure-fire way to put even the biggest hogs down in their tracks.

-It doesn’t matter if you’re hunting feral hogs or even massive animals like a Cape Buffalo, a well-placed head shot will take the animal down in a hurry.
-Attempting a head shot can be risky because it’s such a small target, but the results are impressive when done correctly.
-The .45-70 head shot on a nice sized feral hog in the video below is a good example of what can happen when the hunter make a good shot when using a big bore rifle.
+It doesn’t matter if you’re hunting feral hogs or a massive animal like a Cape Buffalo, a well-placed headshot will take the animal down in a hurry.
+Attempting a headshot can be risky because it’s such a small target, but the results are impressive when done correctly.
+The .45-70 headshot on a nice-sized feral hog in the video below is a good example of what can happen when a hunter makes a good shot using a big-bore rifle.

 Watch the video to see how it all went down.

 Pretty impressive, right?
 I don’t think that hog had any idea what happened.
 Better fire up the BBQ pit, because that guy just landed a bunch of wild hog meat!